 Continuity Nod: The series is very arc-based and frequently refers back to previous events in this and other series that lead to the current moment.

 The second arc of the relaunch, dealing with the Calculator's resumed attempts to learn Oracle's identity, refers back to the last time he and Oracle came into conflict.
-This occured in the Batgirl 2009 title and resulted in a Battle in the Center of the Mind and subsequent Mind Rape.
+This occurred in the Batgirl 2009 title and resulted in a Battle in the Center of the Mind and subsequent Mind Rape.

 While thinking about her last encounter with the Calculator (See note immediately above) Oracle explains that the last time the superhero community erased the memories of a villain it nearly destroyed them all.
 This refers to Identity Crisis, where Zatanna used magic to alter the personality of Dr. Light and wound up damaging his mental competency.
 Dr. Light himself appears in Black Canary's hallucination at the end of the issue.

-Corrupt Corporate Executive: The first Oracle/Black Canary team-up featured Nick Devine, a man who specialized in devloping industry in third world nations, but was really providing shoddy work and pocketing large amounts of the cash, then covering up his substandard business practics by having "terrorists" destroy his efforts.
+Corrupt Corporate Executive: The first Oracle/Black Canary team-up featured Nick Devine, a man who specialized in devloping industry in third world nations, but was really providing shoddy work and pocketing large amounts of the cash, then covering up his substandard business practices by having "terrorists" destroy his efforts.

 Issue #10 of the second volume closes with a gathering of the "Bat Family," the primary superheroes of Gotham City, each of whom have their own on-going series.
 Present are Batman (Dick Grayson), Batman (Bruce Wayne), Batgirl (Stephanie Brown) and Red Robin (Tim Drake).
 Misfit (Charlotte Gage-Radcliff) is also present, her first appearance in the relaunch, but she does not have an independent series of her own.